EmilHvitfeldt/smltar/docs/05_word_embeddings.md

 \index{embeddings!pre-trained}If your data set is too small, you typically cannot train reliable word embeddings.

 <div class="rmdwarning">
 <p>How small is too small?
 It is hard to make definitive statements because being able to determine useful word embeddings depends on the semantic and pragmatic details of <em>how</em> words are used in any given data set.
 However, it may be unreasonable to expect good results with data sets smaller than about a million words or tokens.
-(Here, we do not mean about a million unique tokens, i.e. the vocabulary size, but instead about that many observations in the text data.)</p>
+(Here, we do not mean about a million unique tokens, i.e., the vocabulary size, but instead about that many observations in the text data.)</p>
 </div>

 In such situations, we can still use word embeddings for feature creation in modeling, just not embeddings that we determine ourselves from our own data set.
 Instead, we can turn to *pre-trained* word embeddings, such as the GloVe\index{embeddings!GloVe} word vectors trained on six billion tokens from Wikipedia and news sources.
 Several pre-trained GloVe vector representations are available in R via the **textdata** package [@Hvitfeldt2020].
 Let's use `dimensions = 100`, since we trained 100-dimensional word embeddings in the previous section.